January 28, 2021

 I'll grant you that with the current diktator

-an executor, and Supreme Court justices who are
+than an executor, and Supreme Court justices who

-unwilling to offer an opinion on State vs State
+are unwilling to offer an opinion on State vs

-matters, that you may question whether the Constitution
+State matters, that you may question whether the

-2020 published by Microsoft News about where the
+of 2020 published by Microsoft News about where

 here to read